 Our Art Bags

-The Art Bag Project, now in its third year, is a collaborative initiative from Macmillan Cancer Support, Peace Hospice Care and The Hospice of St Francis designed to promote the sense of wellbeing that is generated through taking part in a creative activity.
+The Art Bag Project, now in its fourth year, is a collaborative initiative from Macmillan Cancer Support, Peace Hospice Care and The Hospice of St Francis designed to promote the sense of wellbeing that is generated through taking part in a creative activity.